cjsauer18/stockcompanion/README.md

-To push from a local prepose
+To push from a local repos
 git push -u origin master